malerba118/react-handoff/README.md

 <ControlledImage controlsKey="card-image" />
 ```

+Internally, the `ControlledImage` component has access to the `values` and `overrides` that live at this location in the `controls.json`.

 ![Screen Shot 2020-08-14 at 10 06 50 PM](https://user-images.githubusercontent.com/5760059/90303473-e0a90500-de73-11ea-9bac-fec58b68591f.png)

-If the passthrough value for `objectFit` is defined, then that value will be passed through to the `values` object.
-However, if the passthrough value for `objectFit` is `undefined` then the value located at `controlsJson['Image']['card-image'].values.objectFit` will be used as the default value.
+If the passthrough value for `objectFit` is defined when invoking `useControls`, then that value will be passed through to the returned `values` object.
+However, if the passthrough value for `objectFit` is `undefined` then the value located at `controlsJson['Image']['card-image'].values.objectFit` will be used as a default value.
 Furthermore, even if the passthrough value for `objectFit` is defined, it can be overriden by checking the "Important" checkbox via the editor controls.

-I've only built out a few controls options on a few chakra-ui components, but you can see how it could be extended to all of chakra-ui and other component libraries/custom components.
+I've only built out a few controls options on a few chakra-ui components, but you can see how it could be extended to all of chakra-ui and other component libraries/custom components as well.

 This pattern allows developers to develop and designers to design all at once with all of the power of libraries such as chakra-ui.